j-zavala/py-echo-server/README.md

 ## Overview

-The Echo Server is a simple yet powerful tool designed for testing and demonstrating basic client-server communication using TCP/IP protocols.
-This project aims to provide developers, network administrators, and students with a straightforward implementation of a server that echoes back any message it receives from a client.
+The Echo Server is a simple yet powerful tool designed for testing and demonstrating basic client-server communication using the TCP/IP protocol suite.
+This project provides developers, network administrators, and students with a straightforward implementation of a server that echoes back any message it receives from a client.

 Key features and functionalities include:

 1. TCP/IP Communication: Utilizes standard socket programming to establish reliable connections between clients and the server.

-2. Concurrent Client Handling: Capable of managing multiple client connections simultaneously, allowing for scalability testing.
+2. Sequential Client Handling: Manages one client connection at a time.
+The server uses blocking I/O and handles each client sequentially, which is typical for a basic implementation.

 3. Cross-Platform Compatibility: Developed in Python, ensuring compatibility across various operating systems.